10 Great SF Donut Spots guide image

 photo credit: Taisuke Yamamoto for Mochill Mochi Donut

-This family-run spot in the Sunset nails classic donuts, from maple bacon and old-fashioneds to chocolate bars.
+This family-run spot in the Sunset nails classic donuts, from maple bacon and old fashioneds to chocolate bars and pillowy cinnamon twists.
 But their creative weekend specials are what keep us coming back—think Bavarian crème brûlée, PB&J, and mochi donuts with colorful glazes.
 It’s also one of the few spots with vegan options (the one glazed with sweet guava is our go-to).
 Grab a white chocolate mocha or frappe to wash it all down.

 What makes the city’s only German pastry shop special is the attention to detail chef and owner Ha Do puts into her beautiful cakes, pies, and other sweets.
 Case in point: the Berliner.
 These seasonal jam and custard-filled donuts are fluffy and light thanks to the sunflower seed oil they’re fried in, and topped with a super fine powdered sugar that gets all over the place (in a delightfully messy way) with every bite.
 Hahdough has two locations you can order a box of a dozen from—the original takeout window in Hayes Valley, and a larger spot in NoPa.
 Or just pop into either spot to pick up a few to go.

 The promise of a tangy, sweet passion fruit milk chocolate donut from Dynamo Donut & Coffee is one foolproof way to get us out of bed in the morning.
 Another?
-Getting to choose from their rotating list of donuts with unique, seasonal flavors (before inevitably ordering one of each), like mango tangerine, banana dulce de leche, or pink lemonade.
+Getting to choose from their rotating list of donuts with unique, seasonal flavors (before inevitably ordering one of each), like lemon szechuan, blackberry crumb, or zucchini oat.
 They have vegan and gluten-free options, plus espresso drinks and tea.
 You can pick up these fantastic donuts at their shop in the Mission or their small kiosk on the Bay Trail in the Marina.

 Bob’s Donuts on Polk Street in Nob Hill fries up incredible classic glazed donuts and apple fritters, all day, every day.
 Which is great news if you love donuts more than your pet (if so, please consider getting their “giant donut” and taking "The Challenge").
 And, cool fact: This 24-hour spot has been churning out puffy, airy classics since the 1960s.
 Head to Bob’s newer location in NoPa if you’re in the area (though, it’s only open until 9pm).

 Uncle Benny’s in the Sunset is a great spot for a quick breakfast—they have tons of bagel sandwiches, coffee, and fresh juices.
-But chances are very high that something from their neatly-organized case of colorful, freshly-made donuts will call to you.
-They focus on classic flavors here, like apple fritters, sprinkle donuts, glazed old-fashioneds, and maple bacon, all of which will immediately send sugar coursing through your veins, in the best way.
+But chances are very high that something from their neatly organized case of colorful, fresh-made donuts will call to you.
+They focus on classic flavors here, like apple fritters, sprinkle donuts, glazed old fashioneds, and maple bacon, all of which will immediately send sugar coursing through your veins, in the best way.
 Fill a big box with an assortment of flavors and take it across the street to Golden Gate Park.

 Chase Sapphire Card Ad